Quemandoacromo/playstation_models_bios_guide/README.md

 ## PSX BIOS download link
-**there is bo BIOS download link**. it is illegal and violates Sony's copyright. here you can download DAT-file to verify correctness of dumped/downloaded BIOS.
+**there is no BIOS download link**. it is illegal and violates Sony's copyright. here you can download DAT-file to verify correctness of dumped/downloaded BIOS.

 ## models guide
 **SCPH**-series is retail consoles.